 In the Firestone Library lobby and open to the public, the Ellen and Leonard Milberg Gallery highlights the library's collections while also drawing upon complementary collections from campus partners and institutions.
 For digital exhibitions, visit the Digital Princeton University Library website.

 Access to most areas of Firestone requires a valid Princeton University campus identification card with photograph.
 Researchers and scholars not affiliated with the University are welcome to use many Firestone collections under certain conditions, although non-affiliated researchers may be subject to a fee for access or borrowing privileges.
 All visitors are advised to consult with the Access Office at (609) 258-5737 for details prior to arrival.

 Specialized services within Firestone include:

 - Reading and Graduate Study Rooms

-The Rare Books and Special Collections department, also located within Firestone, sponsors exhibitions that are open to the public and free of charge.
-Use of the department's collections by visiting researchers requires registration, including the presentation of photo identification (e.g., a driver's license).
-Appointments are not necessary, with the exception of the Scheide and Cotsen Children's Libraries.
+Use of collections in Special Collections by visiting researchers requires registration, including the presentation of photo identification (e.g., a driver's license).
+Appointments are not necessary, with the exception of the Scheide Library.